IvMisticos/AboutMe/Terms and Conditions.md

 3.8 If the order was divided into several parts, every single part must have a separate price.

-3.9 Technical task must be shared via Google Drive as a Google Document or any other comfortable method for **developer**.
+3.9 Technical task must be shared via Google Drive as a Google Document or any other comfortable method for developer.

 3.10 Customer pays the rest of the price only after developer demonstrated a working product.